Alexis-Ribat/mon-portfolio-bi/content/portfolio/value-investing.md

 ---

 ## Project Overview

+### The Context & Challenge
+While there is no shortage of commercial stock screeners, I found them lacking in transparency and flexibility.
+I needed a tailored solution that would allow me to:
+* **Customize dashboards** based on my specific Value Investing criteria.
+* **Audit the calculations** of key performance indicators (ROE, ROCE, Free Cash Flow) to ensure they match my valuation models.
+* **Automate qualitative analysis** using my own predefined AI prompts to mimic a specific investor persona.

+### The Solution
-Value Investing Dashboard is a self-hosted financial analysis platform designed to automate fundamental stock research.
+To address this, I built the **Value Investing Dashboard**, a self-hosted financial analysis platform designed to automate fundamental stock research.

+The system aggregates real-time market data from **Yahoo Finance** and mines deep historical financial statements directly from the **SEC (EDGAR)** database.

-Built on a hybrid Python/Rust architecture and containerized with Docker, it orchestrates data ingestion from Yahoo Finance and SEC EDGAR.
-The system features a Streamlit interface for interactive valuation (DCF, Piotroski F-Score) and integrates Google Gemini AI to generate comprehensive, Buffett-style investment theses and sentiment analysis.
+Built on a hybrid **Python/Rust** architecture and containerized with **Docker**, the application features a **Streamlit** interface for interactive valuation (DCF, Piotroski F-Score) and integrates **Google Gemini AI** to generate comprehensive, Buffett-style investment theses.

-**The Goal:** Build a fully automated pipeline to screen 500+ stocks daily.
+**The Goal:** Build a fully automated pipeline to screen 500+ stocks daily with full transparency on data and logic.

 ---